pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/configure-and-provision/index.md

   },
   ```

-Run `pulumi up` and our application is running.
+Run `pulumi up` to get the application running.
 However, the store is empty, and
 we need to add products to the database.

 ## Populate the database